Appendix H: Constants Derived from First Principles

 10.1 Database Design

-Implication: Normalized databases incur 0.3% per-operation precision loss.
+Implication: Normalized databases incur 0.3% per-boundary-crossing precision loss.
 For critical systems (medical, financial, autonomous vehicles), this is unacceptable.

 10.2 Consciousness Research